Using solid fuels safely and legally

 Burning solid fuels can pollute the air and many cities used to suffer heavy, sooty smogs.
 In response to these problems the Government passed the first Clean Air Act in 1956, which regulated the use of household solid fuels.
 Many urban local authorities established Smoke Control Areas under the Clean Air Act 1968: these are areas where special provisions apply if people wish to burn solid fuels.

 The simplest way to burn solid fuels is in an open fireplace.
-However open fires are the least efficient mode of solid fuel combustion - most of the heat is lost up the chimney and this method can potentially be the most polluting due to the lower temperatures involved.
+However, open fires are the least efficient mode of solid fuel combustion - most of the heat is lost up the chimney and this method can potentially be the most polluting due to the lower temperatures involved.
 If you live in a Smoke Control Area you are restricted in the fuels you can burn, for example you cannot legally burn high sulphur coals or any form of wood in open fireplace.

 Stoves and boilers burn solid fuels far more efficiently than open fires.
-Stoves can provide heat for a single room, whilst boilers can heat several radiators and an entire home.
+Stoves can provide heat for a single room, while boilers can heat several radiators and an entire home.
 If you live in a Smoke Control Area an ‘exempt appliance’ allows legal burn of dry fuels such as wood logs and pellets.

 If the home heating choice is for solid fuels it must be ensured that both your appliance and chimney are regularly maintained to keep the household safe.
 It is also important to make sure you stay within the law when a stove or solid fuel appliance is fitted, and comply with any conditions of the Clean Air Act that apply where you live.